farid809/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image8]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+The below animated GIF shows what a recovery looks like starting from from the edge to the center of the road

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![alt text][image8]

 Then I repeated this process on track two in order to get more data points.